AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Related Works

-Constructing multi-agent simulations is fundamentally a design problem.
-It is complicated and there are many factors to consider, like the agents, locations, actions, stop conditions, behaviors, etc. that are necessary in the simulation.
-One approach to guide users through the set up process is a dimensions-based approach to design thinking.
-Design dimensions decompose problems into orthogonal axes that a user can individually ideate, then bring together for their final design \cite{micheli1997solution, walker1997solution}.
+Recent work shows that LLMs can simulate a wide variety of social, strategic, and cognitive behaviors.
+LLM simulations are able to replicate a variety of lab experiments \cite{aher2023usinglargelanguagemodels, hewitt2024predicting, sreedhar2024simulatinghumanstrategicbehavior, cui2024aireplacehumansubjects} as well as open-ended real-world situations \cite{horton2023largelanguagemodelssimulated, park2022socialsimulacracreatingpopulated, li2023metaagentssimulatinginteractionshuman, park2023generativeagentsinteractivesimulacra, sreedhar2025simulating, piao2024agentsociety, sreedhar2024simulatinghumanstrategicbehavior}.
+The introduction of generative agents \cite{park2023generativeagentsinteractivesimulacra, park2022socialsimulacracreatingpopulated} demonstrate how rich, emergent behavior can arise when agents are endowed with memory, planning, and social reasoning.
+Following research has used similar architectures to model cooperative behaviors \cite{sreedhar2025simulating}, strategic behaviors \cite{sreedhar2024simulatinghumanstrategicbehavior, guo2023gpt}, trust behaviors \cite{xie2024large}, and collaborative or competitive dynamics \cite{li2023metaagentssimulatinginteractionshuman, p2026icantbelieveits} -- suggesting that LLM agents can display realistic and complex social behaviors under the right setup conditions.
+Despite promising results, the stochastic nature of LLM simulations are difficult to construct, debug, and extend.
+The mechanics -- how agents take turns or interact with one another -- are often “hardcoded,” difficult to reproduce, and not transferrable to novel situations.
+The dynamics can be sensitive to the specific prompts used \cite{Ghaffarzadegan2024}.
+As systems scale in complexity of simulations and number of agents \cite{park2024generative}, the lack of modular, reusable setups becomes a major barrier to construction and extension.
+Configuring multi-agent simulations thus is fundamentally a design problem.
+It is complicated and there are many factors to consider, like the agents, locations, actions, stop conditions, behaviors, etc. One approach for simulation setup is a dimensions-based approach to design thinking.
+Design dimensions decompose problems into orthogonal axes that a user can individually ideate, then bring together for their final design \cite{micheli1997solution}.
 Research has shown that LLMs show promise in dimensional design for generative art \cite{angert2023spellburst}, narratives \cite{suh2024luminate}, and UI-code generation \cite{CALLTHISFOUNDATIONAL}.
 In particular, prior systems have shown the value of a Design Matrix to explore dimensions over LLM-generated dimensions to fully specify the design space \cite{CALLTHISFOUNDATIONAL}.
 In the Matrix, each column represents a dimension of the design space, and each row explores the dimension on a different level of specificity.
-Designing multi-agent simulations is a complex task that requires significant setup; to make this process more understandable, we use this matrix framework to help ensure that the simulation's design space is thoroughly specified and that proper guardrails are in place before the simulation is run.
+Designing multi-agent simulations is a complex task that requires significant setup; to make this process more understandable, AgentDynEx uses this matrix as a framework to ensure that the simulation's design space is thoroughly specified and that the dimensions complement each other.